 Components, design records and raw materials used by Chinese manufacturers do not always meet Western standards, but they are getting better.
 Infrastructure for device and drug production — like clean rooms — has also improved.

 Chinese made products can now in many cases compete with Western devices.
 And with local practices including kickbacks to help sales, China based medical device manufacturers are giving foreign companies in China a real run for their money.

 WESTERN COMPANIES IN CHINA

 Western medical device companies still sell some sophisticated products that Chinese device manufacturers cannot make yet.
-As long as they can maintain this strong technical advantage, they will continue to increase sales for top of the line products.
-But Chinese medical device companies are quickly catching up in terms of innovation (and copying).
+As long as they can maintain this strong technical advantage, they will continue to increase sales for top-of-the-line products.
+However, Chinese medical device companies are quickly catching up in terms of innovation (and copying).

-Pricing is another concern.
+Medical device pricing in China is another concern.
 Prices for many Chinese-made devices are much lower than those of their foreign competitors.
 For example, ultrasound machines made by Mindray are up to 45 percent cheaper than similar machines produced by Philips.
 In the case of drug-eluting stents (DES), cheaper Chinese products have taken over the market.
 Five years ago, foreign DES imports accounted for 75 percent of the DES market.
-But today, those numbers are reversed – local Chinese made products make up 75 percent of the DES market, while foreign device imports have dropped to 25 percent.
+But today, those numbers are reversed – local Chinese-made products make up 75 percent of the DES market, while foreign device imports have dropped to 25 percent.